cypress-io/cypress/cypress/v1.0/documentation/1-Commands/27-last.md

 slug: last
-excerpt: Get the last element
+excerpt: Get the last DOM element

-Get the last element within a set of elements.
+Get the last DOM element within a set of DOM elements.

 | | |
 |--- | --- |